 Let’s get into the composition of the Michael Jordan Basic Set.
 To start, we’ve highlighted five cards from the set, four from his first four years in the NBA and one from his second, second act.

 Just like Jordan himself, few, if any, cards are more recognizable than his 1986 Fleer rookie.
 This fabled piece of cardboard features Jordan skying high over defenders and about to drop a powerful slam dunk, as he did so many times in his storied career.
-Because the card is so widely recognized and coveted, it commands strong values, averaging $32,000 in PSA 10.
+Because the card is so widely recognized and coveted, it commands strong trading card value, averaging $32,000 in PSA 10.
 Even unopened boxes of this set have been known to sell for thousands, due to the mere, slight possibility that this card resides inside.
 The fickle red borders can be susceptible to chipping.

 PSA Mint 9: $6,100